SABS-R3/software-engineering-project2/_episodes/01-introduction.md

 2](http://algorithmicbotany.org/papers/abop/abop-ch2.pdf) covers the application of L-systems in the generation of branching patterns in trees, and gives a number of different examples.

+For this project, your application will allow users to generate and visualise branching tree structures using L-Systems.

+## Project 2 - Calculations for Planetary Reference models

+*suggested by Andrew Walker, Senior Research Fellow in Computational Geosciences, Department of Earth Science*

+Planetary reference models typically describe the density, elasticity, and viscosity of the interior of a planet, which is assumed to be spherically symmetric.
+This means that these properties are described by one dimensional functions giving e.g. density as a function of depth (or radius).
+These models are used for a wide range of purposes, for example they allow the travel time of seismic waves from earthquakes to be calculated and used to find earthquake locations from distant measurements of ground motion.

+The easiest calculations make use of the density and I suggest you start with that.
+Density can be used to compute the total mass below any particular depth, and this can be used to calculate the gravitational acceleration at that depth.
+This in turn can be used to calculate the pressure as a function of depth.
+Furthermore, the density distribution yields the planetary moment of inertia, which is a measure of how difficult it is to change the planets rotation rate.
+This can be measured and used to validate the planetary model.

+Commonly two approaches are used to parameterise properties as a function of depth.
+For Earth, the poster child model is the preliminary Earth reference model (PREM) developed by Dziewonski and Anderson (1981) where piecewise polynomials are used to describe the properties.
+Models like PREM are thus smooth between the handful of breakpoints which are chosen to coincide with major discontinuities (such as the boundary between the ocean and crust, or mantle and core).
+Coefficients of the PREM polynomials can be found in Table 1 of Dziewonski and Anderson (1981).
+Many more recent models abandon the smoothness of piecewise polynomials and describe planets as a large collection of layers with constant properties.
+These are tabulated and values for depths between those provided are found by linear interpolation.
+Examples of this kind of model for Mars were collated ahead of data collection by the InSight mission.
+These models are shown in Figure 1 of  Lognonné et al. (2019).
+The underlying data can be downloaded from https://doi.org/10.5281/zenodo.1478804.
+It may be useful to note that these 'tabulated' models can also be represented by piecewise polynomials with many breakpoints and no quadratic or higher order terms.

+Going beyond density-based calculations probably requires the use of additional tools.
+One potential extension is to use the TauP module in Obspy (https://docs.obspy.org/) to calculate travel times of seismic waves for a given reference model.
+Seismic wave velocities are parameterised in the same way as density (and can be calculated from the density and elasticity).

+#### References

+Dziewonski, A. M., & Anderson, D. L. (1981).
+Preliminary reference Earth model.
+Physics of the Earth and Planetary Interiors, 25, 297–356.

+Lognonné, P., Banerdt, W.B., Giardini, D. et al. SEIS: Insight’s Seismic Experiment for Internal Structure of Mars.
+Space Sci Rev 215, 12 (2019). https://doi.org/10.1007/s11214-018-0574-6

 ## Python GUI libraries